godotengine/godot-docs/tutorials/2d/2d_sprite_animation.rst

 Sprite sheet with AnimationPlayer
 ---------------------------------

-Another way that you can animate when using a sprite sheet is by using a standard :ref:`Sprite <class_Sprite>` node to display the texture, and then animating the change from texture to texture with :ref:`AnimationPlayer <class_AnimationPlayer>`.
+Another way that you can animate when using a sprite sheet is to use a standard :ref:`Sprite <class_Sprite>` node to display the texture, and then animating the change from texture to texture with :ref:`AnimationPlayer <class_AnimationPlayer>`.